Heston Carter: Storylines

-Heston was a victim of a burglary, finding his home trashed and robbed.
-His colleagues help him to tidy up, but Heston can not fathom or cope with what has happened.
-He begins to replace his possessions- with the help of Dr. Kevin Tyler - but subsequently discovers his insurance was invalid, and they will not pay out for his losses.
-He begins to sleep with a cricket bat beside his bed, in fear that the robber will return.
-When his robber returns one night, Heston confronts him in his kitchen, but is threatened with a screwdriver by the robber - Curtis- who begins to leave with Heston's belongings.
-Heston flies into a rage and follows Curtis to the driveway and hits him with the cricket bat 3 times, rendering Curtis unconscious and bleeding from a head wound.
-A neighbour witnesses this after hearing the commotion, and calls the Police.

-Heston is arrested and taken to Letherbridge police station, where he lies in his preliminary interview with PC Cook (the arresting officer) and behaves in a pompous and arrogant manner, stating he is the victim and has the right to protect his home.
-When he is informed that only reasonable force can be used, Heston states that he only hit Curtis once and PC Cook does not believe him.
-Rob Hollins is shocked to find Heston in the cells, and also what he hears Heston has said- Heston had refused legal advice, which Rob tells him is a bad decision.
+Heston was a victim of a burglary, finding his home trashed.
+His colleagues help him to tidy up, but Heston cannot fathom or cope with what has happened.
+He begins to replace his possessions – with the help of Dr. Kevin Tyler – but subsequently discovers his insurance was invalid, and they will not pay out for his losses.
+He begins to sleep with a cricket bat beside his bed, in fear that the burglar will return.
+When the burglar does return one night, Heston confronts him in his kitchen, but is threatened with a screwdriver by the burglar, Curtis, who begins to leave with Heston's belongings.
+Heston flies into a rage and follows Curtis to the driveway and hits him with the cricket bat three times, rendering Curtis unconscious and bleeding from a head wound.
+A neighbour witnesses this after hearing the commotion, and calls the police.
+Heston is arrested and taken to Letherbridge police station, where he lies in his preliminary interview with PC Cook, the arresting officer, and behaves in a pompous and arrogant manner, stating he is the victim and has the right to protect his home.
+When he is informed that only reasonable force can be used, Heston states that he hit Curtis only once, but PC Cook does not believe him.
+Rob Hollins is shocked to find Heston in the cells, and also about what he hears Heston has said – Heston had refused legal advice, which Rob tells him is a bad decision.
 Heston admits to Rob that he has lied about the number of times he hit Curtis.
 In his second interview, PC Cook informs Heston that medical evidence suggests that Curtis has been hit more than once and that he is in surgery with bad injuries.
 Heston admits he may have hit Curtis more than once, and asks for a lawyer one PC Cook informs him that he will be charged with attempted murder.
 The Crown Prosecution Service later charges Heston, much to his shock and dismay.
 He had been sure that he would not be charged, and seems reluctant to accept the severity of his part in the event.
 All of Heston's colleagues are shocked to learn of what happened, and Cherry and Mrs. Tembe are devastated.
 But when Mrs. Tembe participates in some voluntary hospital work, she encounters Curtis and pleads with him to drop the charges.
-Curtis, however, complains about her action to the police- and Rob informs Mrs. Tembe that she cannot interfere with the case and it may damage Heston's chances in court.
+Curtis, however, complains about her action to the police, and Rob informs Mrs. Tembe that she cannot interfere with the case and it may damage Heston's chances in court.
 She is horrified.
 Further still, when a video of the attack appears on the internet showing Heston hitting Curtis — seemingly unarmed — his colleagues worry about what Heston will be facing at court.